ilacorda/secure-messaging-system/README.md

 ### Design Choices

 - **Simplified Directory Structure**: To make the application more accessible and easier to navigate, a rather flat directory structure has been adopted.
-We have been included the encryption and key exchange logic together with the `Message` struct and its related functions in the `pkg` directory.
+I have included the encryption and key exchange logic together with the `Message` struct and its related functions in the `pkg` directory.
 The `cmd` directory contains the main entry point of the application. `test` contains the unit tests for the application.

 - **AES Encryption**: AES, a widely recognized symmetric encryption standard, is used for its efficiency and strong security guarantees.
-We implemented a validation for 16, 24, or 32 bytes long to match AES-128, AES-192, or AES-256 respectively.
+I implemented a validation for 16, 24, or 32 bytes long to match AES-128, AES-192, or AES-256 respectively.
 The implementation also uses CFB Mode, which operates by encrypting the current block and using parts of the output as feedback for the next block.

-- **Key Exchange**: We employed the Diffie-Hellman key exchange mechanism to securely exchange the encryption key between the sender and the receiver as offered by the `crypto/elliptic` package.
-Because of the time constraints and basic knowledge of such mechanism, we just showcased it in the `main.go` function
+- **Key Exchange**: I employed the Diffie-Hellman key exchange mechanism to securely exchange the encryption key between the sender and the receiver as offered by the `crypto/elliptic` package.
+Because of the time constraints and ver basic knowledge of such mechanism, I just showcased it in the `main.go` function

 - **JSON Payloads**: Messages are structured as JSON payloads, ensuring compatibility and easy integration with other systems.
 As per the specification, the message payload contains the following fields:
     - `sender_id`: The sender ID of the message.